-The deadline to submit your presentation is March 15.
+The deadline to submit your video presentation is March 15.
 You will need to upload your presentation to your own Youtube or Vimeo account.
-Instructions about submitting your video link to the RJ World website will be sent to you in mid-July.
+We will create a draft schedule in early March.

 Tell your friends!
 We are still building awareness about RJ World and you can help.
 Get your crew involved and ‘bring them along’ to watch your presentation